Overview

 All Applicants must apply through DCU's Student Application Portal which is available here.
 Here's a quick step by step guide if you need help with your application.

-- Provide Academic Transcripts for each and every year of study, with English translation if applicable.
+- Academic Transcripts for every year of study, with English translation if applicable.

-- Please complete the Personal Statement template with a maximum word count of 1500 words and upload it to the 'Personal Statement' supplemental item within the application portal.
-Template found here.
+- A Personal Statement – must be completed on the personal statement template found Here, with a maximum word count of 1500 words and uploaded to the ‘Personal Statement’ item within the application portal

 - Please ensure all work experience, both formal and informal (volunteering), is entered on the work experience section of the application form.